THIS PAGE will be used for additional information - not necessarily related to cemeteries - but probably pertinent to genealogy or family history.

 A sailor's Rate is his paygrade, and is equivalent in description to Army, Air Force, and Marine Corps Enlisted Ranks.
 A Sailor's

 Rating is his professional specialty.
 The two combined comprise his official designation.
-For example: when I was a Petty Officer Second Class (Rate) and my Rating was Radioman (occupational
+For example: the uniform pictured above was the dress blue uniform I wore at the time I retired from

-Since Navy Ratings change occasionally due to needs of the service, I will not attempt to describe them all here.
+Since Navy Ratings change occasionally due to needs of the service and advances in technology I will not attempt to describe them all here.
 However, as I transcribe cemeteries from the information available on headstones and military markers, I will attempt to explain the various ratings mentioned.
-Many ratings used in World War II and later have different meanings now, or may be obsolete, or could have been changed to something different entirely. (the rating I carried until I retired, Radioman (RM) is obsolete, consisting of old-fashioned communications methods.
-That rating has been merged with others into the Information Technology (IT) rating and would be familiar to many who work in civilian occupations involving computer systems and networks)

 If someone is interested in learning more about Navy Ocupational opportunities, I recommend a visit to the appropriate Website at:

 I enjoyed my 22 years Naval service, and while I would go back and change some details if I could, I would not trade my memories of those years for anything.
-Where else could you visit Guam, the Philippines, Japan, Hong Kong, Spain, France, Germany, Italy, Sicily, and perhaps some places I can't remember (or mention); serve on a Minesweeper and 2 destroyers, spend 3 years in Hawaii and 3 in Bermuda and 3 in Washington DC, and get paid to do it?
+Where else could you visit Guam, the Philippines, Japan, Hong Kong, Spain, France, Germany, Italy, Sicily, and perhaps some places I can't remember (or mention); serve on a Minesweeper and 2 destroyers, spend 3 years in Hawaii, 3 in Bermuda, 3 in Washington DC and 3 in NYC, and get paid to do it?
 And (in my case) meet a really nice girl, get married, take her and the newborn to Hawaii, where a daughter was born?
 Where, indeed!
 Go Navy....